andy-h1/Portfolio-Page/README.md

 - yarn start run the project locally
 - yarn test run the test suite
 - yarn lint to lint the project
-- yarn storybook run Storybook to see the component library

 To Do:

-- remove inline styles
 - 404 page
+- Add form validation
+- Add weather page validation
-- Add styled components to both Form and FormTracker
+- Add tests to util functions
-- Create function where you can update all fields, not just name
-- Build inline editable UI
+- Fix layout of Form component
+- Add Storybook